-All the camera settings, terms and tricks, shutter times, inverse figures, white balance… and how to remember which knob in your camera is for which function?
+All the camera settings, terms and tricks, shutter times, inverse figures, white balance… And how to remember which knob in your camera is for which function?

-At the very beginning you need to check everything from the manual.
+At the very beginning, you need to check everything from the manual.
 You might know the theory, but how to learn the practice?
 By trial and error.

-And after the error, you go back to your guide book and check how you should have done it.
+And after the error, you go back to your guidebook and check how you should have done it.
 Sometimes it feels like the complicated manuals are written for professionals only.

 Kimmo’s tip was:

-Learn how to focus manually.
+Learn how to use manual focus on your camera.

 – Nature photographer Kimmo Ohtonen